Explained

 5- Monitor and Log Everything

 To detect any suspicious behavior, whether physical or digital, constant monitoring is key.
 Effective data center security solutions involve using SIEM systems to track and analyze logs in real-time, helping to quickly flag unusual activity before it escalates into a problem.
-SIEM systems (Security Information and Event Management) collect, analyze, and monitor security logs and events in real-time to detect suspicious activities and respond to potential threats within an organization’s IT environment.
+SIEM systems (Security Information and Event Management) collect, analyze, and monitor security logs and events in real-time to detect suspicious activities and respond to potential threats within an organization's IT environment.
+Servers processing computationally intensive tasks, while detailed logs of all operations are maintained to ensure continuous monitoring and security compliance.

 6- Use Encryption for Data at Rest and in Transit